port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 </details>

 ### Deploying the Lambda function

-In order to deploy our Lambda function, we will run the following commands from the terminal.
+In order to deploy the Lambda function, run the following commands from the terminal (Note the comment where you need to paste in the Lambda code to the new file):

 :::info using our saved `ARN`s
-Be sure to replace `ROLE_ARN` with the ARN we received an output when we created an execution role for the Lambda
+Be sure to replace `ROLE_ARN` with the ARN you received as an output when you created an execution role for the Lambda
 :::

-Note the comment where you need to paste in the Lambda code to the new file:

 ```python showLineNumbers
 mkdir port_execution_lambda